Schrodingdong/Zeta-functions/README.md

         # Logic ...
         return { ... }
     ```
+> Technical Note: Using the same python file for multiple function deployment will result in multiple runner images generated, with the same imageID.
+> That is because they are using the same layers.
+This shouldn't impact the app execution, but the more you know ;)
 - Run the function `localhost:8000/zeta/run/<zeta_name>`
     - payload should be the same as used for the handler